-She is the face for The Skin Revolution skincare, cosmetic company and has appeared in films and commercials.
-While she’s moved on from the profession, she appeared in the directorial debut of Academy Award winner, Denzel Washington’s movie, Antwone Fisher.
-Her home is the theater where she nurtured her voice, perfected dance and honed acting skills at the Beverly Hills Playhouse.
-Some of her famous cousins include legendary Ernest “Ernie” Banks, nicknamed “Mr. Cub”, was a MLB player for the Chicago Cubs, Ravin Caldwell, former linebacker for the Washington Redskins from 1987 to 1992, playing on the teams that won the Super Bowl following the 1987 and 1991 seasons, Carlos Davis, defensive tackle for the Pittsburgh Steelers and Khalil Davis, defensive end for 2020 Super Bowl winners Tampa Bay Buccaneers and currently with the Pittsburgh Steelers, Taylor Parks, actress, singer, Grammy nominated songwriter and so many more.
+Michaels is also the face of The Skin Revolution skincare and cosmetic company and has appeared in several films and commercials.
+While she’s moved on from the profession, she appeared in the directorial debut of Academy Award® winner Denzel Washington’s movie ANTWONE FISHER.
+She trained at the Beverly Hills Playhouse where she nurtured her voice, danced, and honed her acting skills.
+Some of her famous cousins include legendary Ernest “Ernie” Banks, nicknamed “Mr. Cub”, was an MLB player for the Chicago Cubs, and Ravin Caldwell, a former linebacker for the Washington Redskins playing on the teams that won the Super Bowl following the 1987 and 1991 seasons, Carlos Davis, defensive tackle for the Pittsburgh Steelers and Khalil Davis, defensive end for 2020 Super Bowl winners Tampa Bay Buccaneers and currently with the Pittsburgh Steelers, Taylor Parks, actress, singer, Grammy-nominated songwriter and so many more.

-Melissa curated an art show, “Unnecessary Evil,” at Suture, San Diego, CA, where local artists exhibited their art to raise awareness about mental health, and specifically suicide prevention.
+Melissa curated an art show, “Unnecessary Evil,” at Suture, San Diego, CA, where local artists exhibited their art to raise awareness about mental health, specifically suicide prevention.
 Her volunteer work included BookPALS (Performing Artists for Literacy in Schools), an all-volunteer program operating under the auspices of the Screen Actors Guild Foundation, the charitable, educational, and humanitarian arm of the Screen Actors Guild.
 Upcoming volunteering is with San Diego Blood Bank and Habitat for Humanity.